How to log out when using JWT

 The wonder of JSON Web Tokens

 JSON Web Tokens (JWT) is a way of statelessly handling user authentication.
 What does it mean?
 Well, JWT helps to organize authentication without storing the authentication state in any storage be it a session or a database.
 Thus, when checking user’s authentication status you do not need to access the session or perform a database query.
-Instead, you generate a token based on the user payload of your choice and use it in requests from client side to identify the user on server. 🛂
+Instead, you generate a token based on the user payload of your choice and use it in requests from client side to identify the user on the server. 🛂

 So, basically, whenever a token is created, it can be used forever, or until it is expired.
-JWT generator can get an option to invalidate the token after specified time.
+JWT generator can get an option to invalidate the token after a specified time.

 But what to do if you want to invalidate an existing token?
-What you actually need to do when the user opts to log out, or let’s say change password? 🤔
+What you actually need to do when the user opts to log out or let’s say change password? 🤔

 Let’s log out